matteorinalduzzi/RAG-with-watsonx/README.md

 # Identify HAP content in the knowledge base using IBM Granite Guardium

+Differently from our preavious work, we introduce a new pre-processing step aimed at identifying documents containing HAP content.
+In order to do so, we split our documents into chuncks of text that we will pass to our HAP classifier.

+(./images/fig1.jpg)

 # Rephrasing HAP content within documents while maintaining information

 # HAP filtering LLMs'output using IBM watsonx's AI Guardrails feature